-Code & Title Risk Identification Risk Control Measure Risk Evaluat ion Related Action Related action latest note Current Risk Matrix Risk Score 02 - Absence management policy and procedure notified to all staff 03 - Procedure for authorising overtime re back fill Training 01 - PDP/CPD 02 - Training budget 03 - Development of internal training programme FISS.RR.01-17 DS - Professional practice risks The main risks are (1) failing to carry out day to day tasks and (2) failing to meet data extraction and exchange timetables as a result of potential staffing, technical and other factors.
+Code & Title Risk Identification Risk Control Measure Risk Evaluat ion Related Action Related action latest note Current Risk Matrix Risk Score 03 - informal monitoring and highlighting issues to Divisions 04 - launch of Communications & Marketing Strategy FISS.RR.01-31 Communications and Marketing - Maintaining good relations with media Risk Cause: Poor relationship with all strands of the media Risk Effect: If communications do not have a good relationship with all strands of the media it is possible that we risk reputational damage and financial damage as a consequence.
+The main internal controls to mitigate the identified risks are:- 01 - continue to maintain good liaison with third party/media contacts, understanding each other's requirements 02 - endeavour to adhere to deadlines requested, where reasonable/possible, with co-operation from Divisions where necessary Tree in the second seco 9 FISS.RR.03 DS - Professional practice risks The main risks are (1) failing to carry out day to day tasks and (2) failing to meet data extraction and exchange timetables as a result of potential staffing, technical and other factors.
 Risk Cause: The demand for Digital Professional services outstrips available resources.
-Risk Event: Direct impact on operational Business as usual activities and project delivery timelines along with the correct blend of professional services available to deliver the projects Risk Effect: Failing to carry out day to day tasks and failing to meet data extraction and exchange timetables.
-Impact 9
+Risk Event: Direct impact on operational Business as usual activities and project delivery timelines along with the correct blend of professional services available to deliver the projects Risk Effect: Failing to carry out day to day tasks and failing to meet data Day to day tasks 01 - Provide breakdown of daily duties 02 - Monitor feedback - Schools 03 - Monitoring procedures in place 04 - Staff training Data extraction and exchange 01 - Programme agreed with SEED 02 - Staffing in place to meet timetable 03 - Alternative staffing in place Impact 9